-The parenting coordinator and any guardians ad litem shall bring to the appointment conference all necessary releases, contracts, and consents, which shall be signed by the parties.
-The parenting coordinator shall also schedule the first sessions with the parties.
+The parenting coordinator and any guardians ad litem shall bring to the appointment conference all necessary releases, contracts, and consents.
+The parenting coordinator also shall schedule the first sessions with the parties.

 "§ 50-95.
 Fees.

 - (a) The parenting coordinator shall be entitled to reasonable compensation for services rendered and to a reasonable retainer.
 The parenting coordinator may request a hearing in the event of a fee dispute. - (b) The court may make the appointment of a parenting coordinator contingent upon the parties' payment of a specific fee to the parenting coordinator.
 The parenting coordinator shall not begin the parenting coordinator's duties until the fee has been paid.